-- Being run by Bristol, North Somerset and South Gloucestershire Clinical Commissioning Group (CCG).
+- Run by Bristol, North Somerset and South Gloucestershire Clinical Commissioning Group (CCG).

-- Aiming to improve understanding of how care pathways are performing and enable ‘what if’ analysis to identify more effective and efficient service configurations.
+- Aimed to improve understanding of how care pathways are performing and enable ‘what if’ analysis to identify more effective and efficient service configurations.

-- Developing a versatile pathway tool that will allow NHS managers to understand and model patient flow.
+- A versatile pathway tool has been developed that will allow NHS analysts and managers to understand and model patient flow.

-Although there are tools available to NHS organisations that give capacity estimates for particular services, there are few tools for use in modelling the dynamics of patient pathways, linking the various clinics or surgeries.
+Although there are some pathway flow tools available to NHS organisations, there are few that are able to mechanistically model the dynamics of pathways, linking the various wards, clinics or surgeries.

-This project by Bristol, North Somerset and South Gloucestershire CCG will explore how system-level data analytics can meet complex challenges such as maintaining patient flow, reducing delayed transfers of care, and ensuring patients are only in acute beds when it is clinically appropriate.
+This project, led by Bristol, North Somerset and South Gloucestershire CCG, and involving collaboration with the Centre for Healthcare Innovation and Improvement at University of Bath, explored how system-level data analytics can meet complex challenges such as maintaining fluidity in patient flow and reducing delayed transfers of care in acute beds.

-The project will involve building an analytics tool that will be flexible enough to allow a number of different points of service delivery along a pathway to be incorporated.
-It will be based on an underlying model that represents the patient pathway as a network of ‘queues’.
+The project involved building an analytical tool that is sufficiently flexible to accommodate a number of interconnected services along a given patient pathway.
+The tool is based on an underlying model that represents the patient pathway as a network of ‘queues’ between the considered services, along which patient movements are simulated.

 You might also like...